chris cameron photo

 Robert Smith, leader of the British pop group the Cure, is not your typical teen idol.
 You couldn’t call him cute–in fact his pale, disheveled demeanor makes him look like he spent the last night up a tree.

-But that didn’t stop a steady stream of youthful female fans from making beeliners towards him at Expo Theatre last Thursday (July 9).
-Maybe Smith is what you could call “the thinking teen’s pin-up”, because the attraction to his band seems more imbedded in his provocative lyrics than in how sexy he is when he smiles.
+But that didn’t stop a steady stream of youthful female fans from making beelines towards him at Expo Theatre last Thursday (July 9).
+Maybe Smith is what you could call “the thinking teen’s pin-up”, because the attraction to his band seems more embedded in his provocative lyrics than in how sexy he is when he smiles.

 Smith’s band had been in town for five days previous to Thursday’s show, rehearsing for their North American tour, so the half-hour delay in getting the show started seemed a little unreasonable.
 When the band finally did stride out, the hyped-up sellout crowd of 4,000 surged forward, before Smith had even uttered a word.

 The band headed into “The Kiss”, the opening song off their new double album Kiss Me, Kiss Me, Kiss Me, from which most of the night’s songs were culled.
 The bright red lips from the LP cover were projected behind the stage, purple rays of light shone down on the five musicians, and the first billows of a steady stream of fog rolled out.

 These were introductory effects to what would prove a very effective light show.
 And the acoustics were good–as they usually are at Expo Theatre–with the band’s highly danceable melodies driven along by Boris Williams’ immense drum sound.